toukea/android-sqlite-access/README.md

 @SQLiteModel.Table(name = "User") //if not set, default is class.getSimpleName()
 public class User {

+    /*
-    @Column(name="userName")//specify this field as Column and give it a name. if not set, default is the property label public String userName;
+    specify this field as Column and give it a name.
+    If not set, default is the property label
+     */
+    @Column(name="userName")
+    public String userName;

     public String firstName; //schould be persisted with label 'firstName'